 All educational grants associated with CME activities must have a Letter of Agreement (LOA) with the commercial interest.
 All LOAs must be approved by the Associate Dean for CME in Chattanooga and follow the ACCME Standards for Commercial Support.

-Promotional material will be designed by the CEPD and must contain certain ingredients relative to CME credit and the educational program.
-These elements include registration policies, accessibility, educational objectives as well as the appropriate accreditation statements.
+If the CEPD is managing the activity, promotional materials will be designed inhouse.
+Regardless of who designs them, these materials must contain certain statements relative to CME credit and the educational program.
+These elements include registration policies, accessibility, education objectives as well as the appropriate certificaiton statements.
 Also, brochures will include information about registration and lodging (if applicable).

 The CEPD must have final approval on all brochures and promotional materials prior to mailing.